Hermeian haloes: extreme objects with two interactions in the past: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SUPERMUC-NG at Leibniz Supercomputing Centre (www.lrz.de).
 We thank Peter Behroozi for creating and providing the ROCKSTAR merger trees of the VSMDPL and ESMDPL simulations.
 The CosmoSim database (https://www.cosmosim.org) provides access to the simulation and the ROCKSTAR data.
 The database is a service by the Leibniz Institute for Astrophysics Potsdam (AIP).
 JS acknowledges support from the French Agence Nationale de la Recherche for the LOCALIZATION project under grant agreements ANR-21-CE31-001.
 The work of SP was supported by LPI NNG 41-2020.
 GY also acknowledges the Ministerio de Ciencia e Innovaci\'on (Spain) for partial financial support under research grant PID2021-122603NB-C21.
+ON is supported by grant 2020/39/B/ST9/03494 from the Polish National Science Centre.